metatoaster/mtj.f3u1/README.rst

 is generic to this specific use case.
 The target is to cover the most basic cases in the name of simplicity, and leave the difficult/advanced cases to other libraries that might do the same thing.

+How?
+====

+Right now not much is really documented outside of the test cases, but to toy with this you can clone this repository, instantiate a virtualenv, and use pip to install with the requirements.txt.